Highlights

 77

-Need a fast recap before watching?
+Want the short version of the plot?
 Here's the plot: "Jake Blues, just released from prison, puts his old band back together to save the Catholic home where he and his brother Elwood were raised."

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'The Blues Brothers' on each platform when they are available.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'The Blues Brothers' on each platform when they are available.
 'The Blues Brothers' is currently available to rent, purchase, or stream via subscription on Prime Video, Prime Video, Fandango At Home, Apple TV, Prime Video with Ads, Microsoft Store, Google Play Movies, and YouTube in the US.

 'The Blues Brothers' Release Dates